josephburnett/bugz/README.md

-# bugz
+# Colony

-Multiplayer game for kids.
+A multiplayer ant colony game for kids.